about_us

 Our mission:

-As an innovation catalyst, EMEC will
+As an innovation catalyst, EMEC reduces the time, cost and risk

 A not-for-profit innovation catalyst